 If your claim, like most, is denied at reconsideration, the next step is to request a hearing before an administrative law judge.
 This is the level of appeal at which you have the greatest chance of success.
 Over half of Social Security disability claimants in New Mexico and nationwide who appeal to this level are ultimately awarded disability benefits.

-For information and tips about requesting an administrative hearing, see Advice for appealing and download our e-booklet, Helpful suggestions for appealing a denial of benefits available in the right upper corner of this page.
+For information and tips about requesting an administrative hearing, see Advice for appealing.

 At your Social Security disability hearing you will have the opportunity to tell the judge in person about your disability.
 The judge will also listen to the testimony of any witnesses you bring.
 The judge may ask a medical expert to testify about your limitations and a vocation expert to testify about jobs you can do.
 Your disability attorney will have the opportunity to cross-examine these experts.
 The judge will review all the evidence in your file, consider all the testimony presented at the hearing, and make an independent decision about whether to award you Social Security or SSI disability benefits.